cnio-bu/bollito/tutorials/pbmc/README.md

 Single-cell QC is performed by Seurat and it is divided in two rules:

 #### **seurat_qc**:
-In this rule the Seurat object is created from the expression matrix, and it is filtered out twice.
+In this rule, a Seurat object is created from the expression matrix, and it is filtered out twice.
 1. CBs expressing less than 200 genes are filtered out, since they might be broken cells or debris.
 2. Genes that are expressed in less than *n* CBs are filtered out.
 In our case, genes that are not expressed in any cells were also removed (**n** = 1).

 > TIP: Filtering out genes is recommended when the user wants to reduce the dimensionality of the dataset.

-Finally, it generates some plots for the study of the quality metrics of the sample.
+Finally, the rule generates some plots that will allow us to study the quality metrics of the sample.
 The most important ones are the four violin plots describing the main QC variables, neccesary for stablishing the seurat_postqc thresholds.
-These thresholds are meant to help the user to avoid both doublets (detected by their high number of counts or features) and broken cells (detected a higher expression of mitochondrial genes).
+These thresholds are meant to help the user avoiding both doublets (detected by their high number of counts or features) and broken cells (detected a higher expression of mitochondrial genes).

 > NOTE: features refers to genes and viceversa.

 <img src="./images/1_vlnplot_QC_variables_prefilt.png" width="750">

-> TIP:  A good criteria for establishing the thresholds for botth the features and the counts, consists on choosing twice the median of the distribution for the upper threshold and half the median for the bottom threshold.
+> TIP:  A good criteria for establishing the thresholds for both the features and the counts, consists on choosing twice the median of the distribution for the upper threshold and half the median for the bottom threshold.

 After carefully examining the violing plots, we need to decide the QC variables to consider for filtering the dataset,